0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x507-PrintPlayerStats.md

 I do want to let you know something before you start.
 There is some extra code after the final `printf()` call.
 If you do not follow the `JB` after the final `printf()` call, execution goes into some memory freeing code.
 Feel free to reverse this if you want, but you can ignore it.

-Here is the code I'm talking about (in red box):
+Here is the code I'm talking about (in the red box):
 <p>
   <img src="[ignore]/PrintPlayerStats/FreeCode.png">
 </p>